-An NCM (SAP) identifier label (already applied) is permanently fixed to the Drain+ Compact.
-A second label supplied with the Drain+ Compact for application must be attached to a nearby water heater or service cupboard within the property.
-The 'model qualifier' section of the first label denotes the system installation method (A, B or C) and will state 'Refer to installation certificate otherwise System B will be assumed.
-The actual system installation method will be recorded on the installation / warranty certificate and the second NCM (SAP) identifier label.
-The second NCM (SAP) label applied within the property must be edited to record the installation method (A, B or C) when installed.
+A NCM (SAP) identifier label is permanently fixed to the RECOUP Drain+ Compact unit and a second label attached to a nearby water heater or service cupboard.
+The 'model qualifier' section of the first label denotes the system installation configuration (A, B or C) and will state 'Refer to Installation certificate otherwise System B will be assumed.
+The actual system configuration will be recorded on the system design checklist, installation checklist/certificate of installation and the second NCM (SAP) identifier label.